Agriculture

 You need to make a proper plan for efficient and economical management of the orchard.
 Keep in mind the following points while planning for the orchard:

-• You need to keep proper spacing between two plants and rows to plant maximum trees per unit area.
+• You need to keep the proper spacing between two plants and rows to plant a maximum number of trees per unit area.

-• Irrigation channels should be laid in such a way that you have easy accessibility to water all orchards.
+• Irrigation channels should be laid in such a way that you have easy access to water in all orchards.

-• The different fruits varieties should be planted in separate areas of the orchard.
+• The different fruit varieties should be planted in separate areas of the orchard.

 • Stores and watchmen’s sheds should be constructed in the centre of the orchard for proper supervision.